msteber2506/cs438_game_engine/README.txt

-For some operating systems, you might need to adjust privacy or accessibility settings to allow the program to monitor keyboard input.
+For some operating systems, you might need to change your privacy or accessibility settings to allow the program to monitor keyboard input.